How to Become a Wound Care Nurse

 A wound care nurse must hold an active and unencumbered registered nursing license in the state to become certified.
 A wound care nurse may also hold an APRN license.
 States require RNs and APRNS to renew their license.
 The requirements for renewal vary by state.

 Most employers want certified wound care nurses to guide and direct their wound care treatments and protocols.
 Several organizations offer certification.
-Eligibility and testing for certification are the most rigorous through the WOCNCB.
-They require graduation from one of the eight accredited WOC nursing programs, which have admission requirements or clinical experience.
+Testing requirements for certification are the most rigorous through the WOCNCB.

 Specialty certifications include: